Georgia Reidy

 Graduate Admission Essay

-I intend to deepen my engagement with performance and movement-based work, approaching performance as a sensory and spatial extension of sculpture.
+I also intend to deepen my engagement with performance and movement-based work, approaching performance as a sensory and spatial extension of sculpture.
 Dance has long informed my practice, and my continued involvement in the New York City dance community remains central to this exploration.
-Queens College offers the ideal context to further integrate performance, installation, and material research.
+Living and working in New York City has been essential to my development, and Queens College offers the ideal context to further integrate performance, installation, and material research while contributing meaningfully to the academic community.